The @AccelerationAlgorithm keyword

 The global algorithm uses two criteria to check if a satisfying equilibrium has been found: one on deformation gradient, the other on stresses.

-It is followed by the criterium value.
+It is followed by the criterion value.

 Example